 WorkKeys is the assessment of choice for both the CareerReady Colorado Certificate and the National Career Readiness Certificate.
 The individual who takes the WorkKeys is eligible to receive the National Career Readiness Certificate upon completion of the test, and can qualify for the CareerReady Colorado Certificate.
 CareerReady Colorado is a state certificate that certifies job seeker skills.
 The certification creates common, objective standards for employment readiness and establishes meaningful skill criteria for workforce partners.

 WorkKeys measures skills in Reading for Information, Applied Mathematics, and Locating Information.
-There are four levels of achievement : the Bronze Level recipient has the necessary foundation skills for 35% of the jobs in the work place, a Silver Level recipient has the necessary foundation skills for 65% of the jobs in the work place, and a Gold Level recipient has the necessary basic skills for 90% of the jobs in the work place.
+There are four levels of achievement : the Bronze Level recipient has the necessary foundation skills for 35 percent of the jobs in the work place, a Silver Level recipient has the necessary foundation skills for 65 percent of the jobs in the work place, and a Gold Level recipient has the necessary basic skills for 90 percent of the jobs in the work place.
 A Platinum Level recipient has the highest level of skills measurable by this assessment.

 - Bring a valid government-issued photo ID

 - Cost: $40

 - Testing is by appointment only.
 To schedule an appointment please call (720) 423-4773

 There is no Monday or Friday testing for WorkKeys.

 Testing Expectations and Code of Conduct